vtlim/textsmoosh/README.md

 # TextSmoosh

-README last updated: 20 Dec 2020
+README last updated: 21 Dec 2020

 **About**: Web app to process and combine multi-line text into a single line.
+Deployed on Heroku, and accessible at: http://www.combinetext.com/

 ## Screenshot of web app